Raphaelo01/ONIS/README.md

 - At this moment when you ask endpoint getallProducts, the endpoint generate a simple message just at this moment for test

 - Use APIS
-- API Catalog EndPoint http://localhost:5102/Products/getallProducts (at this moment my container doen't work when I execute docker logs mycontainerid my container still no launch ports for listen, but if the api runs out of the api works perfect)
+- API Catalog EndPoint http://localhost:5102/Products/getallProducts (at this moment my container doen't work when I execute docker logs mycontainerid my container still no launch ports for listen, but if the api runs out of the container works perfect)
 - API Order is not up to day, I had some problems with it container and I'm rebuilding